MicrosoftDocs/well-architected/well-architected/security/networking.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Service SKUs with private endpoints are more expensive.
 It can complicate operations because of network obscurity.
 You will have to add self-hosted agents, jump boxes, VPN, and other components to your architecture.

 DNS management can be complex in common network topologies.
-You may have to introduce DNS forwarders and other components.
+You might have to introduce DNS forwarders and other components.

 #### VNET Injection